pokealarm/pokealarm/docs/configuration/events/index.rst

      A wild Pidgey has appeared!
 It has 55.6% IVs!

-The DTS that you can use vary by type of Event - make sure to check the page for each type to see what
+The DTS that you can use vary by type of Event - make sure to check the page for each type to which DTS can be used.

 Missing Information